 This story sparks relevant conversations about the relationships between food, family, tradition, and culture.
 A modern-day family prepares a food that’s steeped in Native American history.

-16. Holidays Around the World: Celebrate Thanksgiving With Turkey, Family, and Counting Blessings by Deborah Heiligman (K–5)
+16. Holidays Around the World: Celebrate Thanksgiving by Deborah Heiligman

 National Geographic published this text that’s full of fascinating facts about Thanksgiving and its history.
 It highlights the connection to the National Day of Mourning and shows how families celebrate today.

 If you want to be sure indigenous peoples’ stories are told well, choose books by indigenous authors.
-Bruchac, a member of the Abenaki, delves into the story of Squanto, who features prominently in the story of the First Thanksgiving.
-The author tells the story from Squanto’s point of view, including his life before and after the advent of the first Europeans.
+Bruchac, a member of the Abenaki tribe, delves into the story of Squanto, who features prominently in the story of the first Thanksgiving.
+The author tells the story from Squanto’s point of view, including his life before and after the arrival of the first Europeans.

 A family road trip, a big meal, a gaggle of aunts, uncles, and cousins—these are the elements of celebrations across many cultures.
 Learn about the birth of new traditions, even those that go against the norms of mainstream culture.

 Buy it: Auntie Yang’s Great Soybean Picnic on Amazon